University Counseling Services: Frequently Asked Questions

 - What happens to my records once I am done with counseling?
 And may I access them?

 According to the requirements of the State of Missouri, your records are stored for a minimum of five years.
-After a minimum of five years from the last activity on your file your file will either be shredded or deleted depending on source of your file.
-If you would like to review your records, you are welcome to meet with your counselor, the Associate Vice President of Student Health & Wellness at UCS or the Assistant Director of UCS in order to discuss questions or concerns you may have.
+After a minimum of five years from the last activity on your file, your file will be deleted.
+If you would like to review your records, you are welcome to contact a counselor, the Associate Vice President of Student Health & Wellness at UCS or the Assistant Director of UCS in order to discuss questions or concerns you may have.
 However, due to confidentiality, you will need to sign a release of information if you would like a copy of your records sent to another professional party.

 - Can I come back to UCS if I need counseling again?